jaganthoutam/ansible-kubernetes-centos8/README.md

 # easy-kubernetes
-Setup a Kubernetes v1.18 cluster easily on CentOS 8
+Setup a Kubernetes v1.18 cluster easily on CentOS 8.1 in VmWare

 ## Overview